Data-Deepti/EXPLORING-IPL-2024-AUCTION-SQL-TABLEAU/README.md

 - Tableau

 💡 **Project Highlights:**
-Top 10 players by bid
+    1.Top 10 players by bid
-Average bid for each team
+    2.Average bid for each team
-Total spending by each team
+    3.Total spending by each team
-Count of players sold to each team
+    4.Count of players sold to each team
-Players with highest bid in each team
+    5.Players with highest bid in each team
-More spending on Overseas players
+    6.More spending on Overseas players
-Bowlers get highest bid
+    7.Bowlers get highest bid